maybedont/website/content/download.md

 audit:
   path: "/var/log/mcp-gateway/audit.log"
-  format: json
 ```

 ### Best Practices

-1. **Use environment variables for secrets** - Never hardcode API keys or tokens
+1. **Use environment variables for secrets** - Never hardcode API keys or tokens in your config unless it's stored as a secret.
 1. **Enable both CEL and AI validation** - Use CEL for deterministic rules and AI for complex scenarios